Health System and Hospital

 Ministry of Health – Health Policy Department

-Telephone: +356 25952400
+Phone: +356 25952400

 Where are Malta’s hospitals located?

-Mater Dei Hospital (MDH)
+Mater Dei Hospital (MDH), University Hospital

 Triq Dun Karm, L-Imsida, MSD2090